FreeRADIUS/wiki.freeradius.org/list-help.md

 any packets have been received, nobody can tell what happens to the packets.

+Don't post the debug output where the last line is **Ready to process requests.**  This means that the server hasn't received any packets.
+If you post that, the only thing that will happen is that people will ask you to post the debug output, **again**, but this time where it receives packets.

 **Include the right packet**, in other words, include the one with the problem.
 If you've got some authentication that works, and another that doesn't, then include an authentication attempt for both.

+**Don't include unimportant packets**  If you have a problem with Access-Request packets, don't post a debug output which contains Accounting-Request packets, or packets for users who authenticate successfully.

 ## Getting debug output